VolmitSoftware/docs/holoui/14-api-menus.md

 ```

 A decoration draws and nothing else: no hitbox, no clicks.
 A button has a hitbox derived from its icon,
-leans toward the player when selected, and calls your handler on a left-click.
+leans toward the player when selected, and calls your handler on an accepted main-hand left or right click.
 Text and image hitboxes
 are centred on the visible glyph stack rather than the logical anchor, so aiming at what is drawn is
 what activates the button.
 Component offsets are relative to the menu centre, in the same
 right/up/forward frame.